gardener/gardener/docs/proposals/20-ha-control-planes.md

 * Existing recovery mechanisms are leveraged.

 _Cons:_
-* Existing recovery of pods will result in a downtime of up to ~5 mins for pods which can be rescheduled onto another node/zone.
+* Existing recovery of pods will result in a downtime of up to a total of [--machine-health-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L49) + [--machine-drain-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L48) (which as of today is 2hr10min) for pods which can be rescheduled onto another node/zone.
+Stateful pods due to the affinity rules will not recover, however stateless pods will eventually recover.
 * etcd cluster will run with one less member resulting in no tolerance to any further failure.
 If it takes a long time to recover a zone then etcd cluster is now susceptible to a quorum loss, if any further failure happens.
 * Any zero downtime maintenance is disabled during this time.
 * If the recovery of the zone takes a long time, then it is possible that difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
 When the AZ is restored and the etcd pod is deployed again, then there will be an additional load on the etcd leader to synchronize this etcd member.